I. Scope

 IV.
 Ownership of Intellectual Property

 Intellectual property of a scholarly or artistic nature shall be the sole and exclusive property of the creator unless a specific contract with alternative provisions has been negotiated prior to the creation of the property.
-The latter may be desirable when the production of intellectual property involves “substantial use” of institutional resources.
-In this case, the College’s Academic Dean, on behalf of Earlham, is responsible for negotiation with the creator.
+The latter instance of ownership may be desired by Earlham when the production of intellectual property involves “substantial use” of institutional resources.
+In this case, the Earlham’s Chief Academic Officer on behalf of Earlham, is responsible for negotiation with the creator.

 With respect to students, intellectual property created by students is considered the property of the student.
-Earlham, however, reserves the right to use such material, with appropriate discretion and student consent and attribution, in promotion of the Institution.
-Intellectual property created by student(s) and employee(s) jointly is considered to be jointly owned by the creators.
-The employee(s) and the student(s) shall have decision-making powers in regard to permissions and sales of jointly created property.
+Earlham, however, reserves the right to use such material, with appropriate discretion and student consent and attribution, in promotion of the institution.
+Intellectual property created by student(s) and employee(s) jointly is considered to be jointly owned by the creators, and the employee(s) and the student(s) shall have decision-making powers in regard to permissions and sales of jointly created property.
+If the intellectual property is created with substantial use of institutional resources or is a work-for hire, see the sections of this policy governing those situations.

 V. Procedure

-The creator should notify the institution of creation of marketable intellectual property created with use of institutional resources through the Earlham Intellectual Property (IP) Early Disclosure Statement.
-The form should be filed with the Office of Sponsored Programs and Foundation Relations (OSP).
+The creator shall notify the institution of the creation of marketable intellectual property created with use of institutional resources through the Earlham Intellectual Property (IP) Early Disclosure Statement.
+The form should be filed with the Office of Grants and Sponsored Research (OGSR).
 Further, such notification should be provided when the creator is embarking on work with external sponsors so agreements regarding ownership and public disclosure can be negotiated in advance.

-OSP will forward documentation to the College’s Academic Dean for review.
-Upon review of disclosure documentation, the Academic Dean will determine whether the intellectual property is a Supported IP or an Incidental IP and shall further determine the legal Inventor(s) consistent with United States patent law.
-The Academic Dean may choose to engage the assistance of patent counsel.
+OGSR will forward documentation to Earlham’s Chief Academic Officer for review.
+Upon review of disclosure documentation, the Chief Academic Officer will determine whether the intellectual property is a Supported IP or an Incidental IP and shall further determine the legal Inventor(s) consistent with United States patent law.
+The Chief Academic Officer may choose to engage the assistance of patent counsel.

 VI.
 Fund Distribution for Earlham-owned Intellectual Property

-When the College’s Academic Dean determines that Earlham owns a share of the intellectual property, all initial revenue (100%) from the sales or the rights of the intellectual property will go to Earlham to cover expenditures associated with the development, patent filing, copyright registration, and any other continuing costs associated with licensing and other commercialization of the intellectual property in order to recover all expenses in full and support future innovation.
+When Earlham’s Chief Academic Officer determines that Earlham owns a share of the intellectual property, all initial revenue (100%) from the sales or the rights of the intellectual property will go to Earlham to cover expenditures associated with the development, patent filing, copyright registration, and any other continuing costs associated with licensing and other commercialization of the intellectual property.
+This is done in order to recover all Earlham’s expenses in full and thereby support future innovation.
 After initial institutional expenditures have been recovered, shared net revenues will be distributed as follows:

 Supported IP